lordraw77/spice-sibyl/docs/developer-guide.md

 SpiceSibyl is an **OpenAI-compatible multi-provider AI gateway** with a built-in Angular web console.
 A single `POST /api/v1/chat/completions` endpoint routes chat requests to any of the supported backends — local Ollama models, Groq, OpenRouter, Cloudflare Workers AI, Google Gemini, Mistral, Together AI, Fireworks AI, and HuggingFace — without requiring the frontend to know which provider is being used.

-The provider is selected automatically at request time by inspecting the **model-ID prefix** (e.g. `cloudflare/…`, `openrouter/…`, `groq/…`).
+The provider is selected automatically at request time by inspecting the **model-ID prefix** (e.g. `cloudflare/…`, `openrouter/…`, `gemini/…`, `groq/…`).
 Every response is enriched with a `metrics` block (latency, token throughput, cost) so the UI can display real-time performance telemetry.

 ```
 Browser (Angular SPA)
-        │  HTTP / REST
+        │  HTTP / REST + SSE
         ▼
 FastAPI gateway  /api/v1
         │
+        ├── GeminiProvider     ──► Google Generative AI
-        ├── LiteLLMProvider   ──► Ollama · Groq · Gemini · Mistral · Together · Fireworks · HuggingFace
+        ├── LiteLLMProvider    ──► Ollama · Groq · Mistral · Together · Fireworks · HuggingFace
         ├── OpenRouterProvider ──► OpenRouter
         └── CloudflareProvider ──► Cloudflare Workers AI
 ```